frontity/docs/docs/guides/frontity-query-options.md

 > Only key names are transformed in this way, values remain unchanged.

-Some "Frontity Query Options" are used by core, such as:
+Some "Frontity Query Options" are used by [`@frontity/core`](https://api.frontity.org/frontity-packages/core-package), such as:

 - frontity_name -> state.frontity.options.name: The name of the site you want to load.

+>  Note that the `frontity_name` setting is used only in development and only in [Frontity multisite](https://docs.frontity.org/learning-frontity/settings#multiple-sites).

 However packages can also make use of them, for example:

 - frontity_source_auth -> state.frontity.options.sourceAuth: An authentication token for the [source package](https://api.frontity.org/frontity-packages/features-packages/wp-source#state-source-auth).

+{% hint style="info" %}
+Currently these are the only Frontity Query Options that Frontity itself uses but it's intended that more will be added in the future.
+However, you can also add your own Frontity Query Options if you want to use them in your package or theme.
+{% endhint %}